GlenKPeterson/Paguro/README.md

 - As of 2014-03-08, all major areas of functionality are covered by unit tests.

 #Change Log
+2015-03-14 version 0.8.0: Removed firstMatching - in your code, replace firstMatching(...) with filter(...).first().
+Implemented filter() on Sequence.

 0.7.4:
 Added uMapSkipNull and other skipNull versions of the StaticImports methods.
 This allows little one-liner add-if items to still go efficiently into an immutable map.
 Next step is to probably implement an immutable map that you can